Scouting in New York: Camps

+The Camp's buildings and cabins are available for off-season use by Scouting and other youth organizations.
+The camp was sold from 2022 to 2025 as the council worked to help fund settlements over sex abuse cases filed against the BSA.
+A large portion of the land was sold to New York State, who opened it to the public as Three Falls State Park.

 Order of the Arrow

 The corresponding Order of the Arrow lodge is Otahnagon Lodge 172.

 Connecticut Rivers Council

 The Connecticut Rivers Council serves the majority of the State of Connecticut in addition to Fisher's Island in New York.

 The corresponding Order of the Arrow Lodge is Tschitani Lodge #10.

 Five Rivers Council

 Five Rivers Council serves Scouts in the Southern tier of New York and the Northern tier of Pennsylvania.

 History

 In 1917, the Hornell Council was founded, closing in 1918.
 In 1918, the Corning Council was founded, closing in 1919.

 In 1915, the Elmira Council (#375) was founded, changing its name to the Chemung County Council (#375) in 1926.
 In 1927 the council changed its name Elmira Area Council (#375), and again in 1947 to Sullivan Trail Council (#375).
 In 1922, the Steuben County Council (#402) was founded, changing its name to the Steuben Area Council (#402) in 1931.

 In 1991 Steuben Area Council (#402) and Sullivan Trail Council (#375) merged to become the Five Rivers Council (#375).
 In 1992, General Sullivan Council (#779) merged into the Five Rivers Council.